CLARIAH/clariah-plus/TEMPLATE.md

 ## Deliverables

-*(Please list all the deliverables of this task, give each an ID like ``TxxxDy`` where Txxx is the task ID, y the deliverable number.
-These should also be mentioned in the WP3 Workplan).*
+*(Please list all the deliverables of this task, give each an ID (for WP3 something like ``TxxxDy`` where Txxx is the task ID, y the deliverable number) These deliverables should also be mentioned in the WP workplan).*

 ## Milestones

-*(Please list all the milestones of this task, give each an idea like ``TxxxMy`` where Txxx is the task ID, y the milestone number).*
+*(Please list all the milestones of this task, give each an ID (for WP3 something like ``TxxxMy`` where Txxx is the task ID, y the milestone number.
+The milestones should also be mentioned in the WP Workplan).*

 ## References